mahaloz/ctf-wiki-en/docs/misc/picture/introduction.md

 `-format` is used to specify the information displayed, and the `-format` option can make a problem easier to solve.

-For more details see [Format Option Usage](https://www.imagemagick.org/script/escape.php)
+For more details, see [Format Option Usage](https://www.imagemagick.org/script/escape.php)

 ### CTF Examples